mnshankar/oc-cacheroute-plugin/README.md

 an interpreted language like PHP.The logic is simple - if there is no server-side processing to render a page, response is almost immediate.
 The CacheRoute plugin for OctoberCMS is designed to provide a speedup to relatively static pages by caching entire routes.

-So, Let's say you indicate in the backend that you want to have "blog/*" cached.
+So, Let's say you indicate in the backend that you want to have "`blog/*`" cached.
 The first time you invoke a url matching this pattern, (i.e. cache miss) it goes through all the motions of querying the database, rendering the template and displaying the output.
-This entire page content is then cached (in whatever store you specify in your config->cache file).
+This entire page content is then cached (in whatever store you specify in your `config->cache` file).

 The next time the same url is requested (while the number of minutes specified in the TTL does not elapse), the cached content is served.
 So, no database calls, no php rendering overhead, no twig rendering overhead etc.